The Story of Rebecca B. Foo

 This does not mean the treatment will freeze your facial expressions.
 If you make a conscious effort to frown, you will still be able to, albeit more difficult than usual.

-An experienced doctor, like the ones you can find in most Aesthetic Clinics in Singapore, can administer Botox for frown lines to help prevent subconscious frowns on your face.
+An experienced doctor, like the ones you can find in most Aesthetic Clinics in Singapore, can administer Botox in Singapore for frown lines to help prevent subconscious frowns on your face.
 So no more RBF.

 How Is It Done?